 The VBA’s Disciplinary Register is a record of industry professionals and companies that have had disciplinary action taken against them.
 Industry professionals and companies that have breached the Building Act 1993, the Building Regulations 2018 or the Domestic Building Contracts Act 1995 may be listed on the register.

 However, just because an industry professional or company is listed on the register doesn’t necessarily mean you shouldn’t use their services.
 You may wish to consider a range of factors in addition to their disciplinary history, such as:

 - your own judgement of their character.

-You can search the register to see if it has a record of a building professional you are considering engaging for your project.
+You can search the register to see whether it holds any disciplinary records made against an industry professional or company you are considering engaging for your project.